actions/actions-runner-controller/README.md

   replicas: 0
 ```

-The implication of setting `replicas: 0` instead of deleting the runner depoyment is that you can let GitHub Actions queue jobs until there will be one or more runners.
+The implication of setting `replicas: 0` instead of deleting the runner deployment is that you can let GitHub Actions queue jobs until there will be one or more runners.
 See [#465](https://github.com/actions-runner-controller/actions-runner-controller/pull/465) for more information.

 Also note that the controller creates a "registration-only" runner per RunnerReplicaSet on it's being scaled to zero,
 and retains it until there are one or more runners available.